MHD and fast particles group

 Boltzmannstr.
 2 · 85748 Garching · Germany

 Website · E-Mail matthias-hoelzl.org · email@example.com · Google Scholar · ResearchGate · LinkedIn · arXiv · orcid · publons · ResearcherID · PDF version of this page

 The focus of my research is on large-scale instabilities in tokamak plasmas.
-Simulations in particular with the non-linear MHD code JOREK aim to interpret and predict fusion plasma experiments.
-The emphasis lies on edge localized modes (ELMs) and their interaction with resonant magnetic perturbation (RMP) fields and pellets as well as disruptions including mitigation via massive gas injection (MGI), vertical displacement events (VDEs) and conducting wall effects.
+Simulations in particular with the non-linear MHD code JOREK aim to interpret and predict high temperature plasma dynamics.
+The focus is on studies of edge localized modes (ELMs), disruptions, vertical displacement events (VDEs), runaway electrons, and respective control techniques.